 Has any one tried implementing Push for offline users, it seems that a postprocessing plugin would be best option?

-Added by Wojciech Kapcia almost 4 years ago
+Added by Wojciech Kapcia about 4 years ago

 First of all - I don't think that there is much of a use case in terms of offline users vs MUC - that is, if the user is offline it's not an occupant of the room therefore no messages are being send to that user and thus nothing is saved to offline store.